Peter-Mac/hugo-petermac.com/content/posts/2024/09/migrating-from-wordpress-to-hugo/index.md

 ## Background

 This is the first article published to my new revamped website using a new publishing tool [Hugo Static Site Generator](https://gohugo.io).
 My website has been running on Wordpress for pretty much as long as I can remember and the first time I ran into the concept of a static site was working for a university here in Melbourne.
-It didn't gel with me at the time because of the amound of non-static content that was in use.
+It didn't gel with me at the time because of the amount of non-static content that was in use.
 However, when I look at my own site running Wordpress, Maria DB on a Nginx web server, I realised I was over-cooking it.

 Automation is the key to a lot of what I do and I wanted to be able to create an [Ansible](https://opensource.com/article/21/3/ansible-sysadmin) enabled way to easily redeploy the petermac.com stite within my own hosting environment.
 This would typically involve generating the docker containers to host the wordpress and maria db images, another for Nginx, then populating the database with extracts from backup.